Supporting small congregations

 The Small Church Network seeks to encourage and connect Uniting Church communities, irrespective of size or location.
 This is part of the Presbytery strategy to enable us to embrace the reality of being Christian communities in the 21st century, and to support people across the region to both gather and be in mission together.

-The Small Church Network will work with congregations who are willing to co-operate with each other and embrace the opportunities presented by collaboration and new technologies to shape our worship, life and service.
+The Small Church Network is working with congregations who are willing to co-operate with each other and embrace the opportunities presented by collaboration and new technologies to shape our worship, life and service.
 We believe that we are indeed stronger together, more than the sum of our parts, and capable of building greater breadth and depth to our congregational life.

 The Network Partner

 For congregations formally part of the network and contributing financially.
-These congregations will be the direct focus of the ministry agents.
+These congregations are the direct focus of the ministry agents.

-Worship, pastoral care and missional programs will be led from these congregations by the ministry agents, lay preachers and lay leaders.
+Worship, pastoral care and missional programs is currently led from these congregations by the ministry agents, lay preachers and lay leaders.

-Direct support will be given to partner congregations to establish websites and social media channels.
+Direct support is given to partner congregations to establish websites and social media channels.

-Partner congregations will have representation on the steering committee.
+Partner congregations have representation on the steering committee.

 Open Access